kubernetes/enhancements/keps/sig-contributor-experience/1553-issue-triage/README.md

 - [ ] Enhancement issue in release milestone, which links to KEP dir in [kubernetes/enhancements] (not the initial KEP PR)
 - [ ] KEP approvers have approved the KEP status as `implementable`
 - [ ] Design details are appropriately documented
-- [ ] Test plan is in place, giving consideration to SIG Architecture and SIG Testing input
 - [ ] Graduation criteria is in place
 - [ ] "Implementation History" section is up-to-date for milestone
-- [ ] User-facing documentation has been created in [kubernetes/website], for publication to [kubernetes.io]
+- [ ] Contributor documentation has been created in [kubernetes/community]
-- [ ] Supporting documentation e.g., additional design documents, links to mailing list discussions/SIG meetings, relevant PRs/issues, release notes

 [kubernetes.io]: https://kubernetes.io/
 [kubernetes/enhancements]: https://github.com/kubernetes/enhancements